 To set a deposit limit, visit My Account > Settings > Deposit Limits and enter the amount you wish to set.
 If you are lowering your deposit limit, it will take effect instantly.
 If you are increasing your limit, it will take effect in 24 hours.

 You can also limit the amount you can lose daily, weekly or monthly.
 Daily, weekly and monthly limits are independent, and you can have 1, 2 or 3 limits active at any time.
+Loss Limits are determined by calculating the amount you Wager and the amount of Payouts you receive.
+‘All Wagers minus Payouts’ in the relevant period will not be able to exceed your chosen loss limit.

 Feel the need to take a break from gambling and would like to restrict your account?
 Our Cooling Off periods let you lock your account from 24 hours, 7 days, 30 days, 60 days and 90 days.